 Instead, you should ask if you should focus on Direct Response or Brand Awareness first.
 You need both brand awareness and direct response, but how much of each truly depends on your business, your ideal customer segments, your budget, and your product.

 Buying a brand new Tesla from an online dealer is oh, so much different than picking up the phone and buying a Ronco chicken rotisserie at midnight from QVC.
-Both products have different customer buying journeys, satisfy different customer needs and target different customer personas (and budgets!).
+Both products have very different customer buying journeys, satisfy different customer needs and target different customer personas (and budgets!).